 Understanding Your Audience

+Before you even set up your booth, take some time to immerse yourself in understanding your target audience.
 Knowing the demographics, interests, and preferences of the visitors at a particular market or festival can give you insights into how best to approach your selling strategy.

 Conduct research on past events to discover who typically attends and what products are successful.
 This groundwork sets the stage for a more tailored and impactful vending experience.